-Have you heard about the “botox of the Far East“?
-There are no needles, and you can even do it yourself!
-Have any idea what it might be?
+Have you heard about the “botox of the Far East”?
+There are no needles, and you can even do it yourself.
 It’s a natural therapy called gua sha.
-It is an ancient massage technique that is going mainstream, especially facial gua sha.
+It is an ancient massage technique that is now mainstream, especially facial gua sha.

 What Is Gua Sha?

-If you’re wondering about the correct gua sha pronunciation, it’s “gwa sha.”
-Rather than using the hands, this ancient (likely overly 2,000 years old) Chinese therapy uses a tool to rub or scrape the skin’s surface in long strokes.
+Pronounced “gwa sha,” gua sha is an ancient (likely overly 2,000 years old) Chinese therapy that uses a tool to rub or scrape the skin’s surface in long strokes.
 The purpose is to help move energy, known as qi or chi, around the body.
 Traditional medicine practitioners have used this method for centuries to boost circulation, increase blood flow, break up scar tissue, help chronic pain and generally improve the health of the entire body.

 This type of therapy can be used on areas of the body such as the back, arms, legs and buttocks, and it can also be used on the face.
-Right now, gua sha facials are seeing a huge surge in popularity.
 It feels similar to a massage but rather than a hand, you’re feeling the gliding strokes of a hard tool with rounded edges against your skin.
 Oil is used to ensure the tool glides easily and doesn’t tug on your skin.

 Gua sha is also sometimes referred to as coin rubbing or coining therapy.
 Coining can be defined as an ancient treatment method that is used to rid the body of “heat” or “negative energies.”
 The gua sha technique is also called “spooning.”
 Most practitioners use tools made out of natural materials such as gem stones, animal bone or animal horn, but some even use soup spoons or coins.
 The similarity that all of these tools share?
 A rounded edge.

-If you’re comparing gua sha versus the graston technique, both forms of natural therapy are non-invasive, use tools to manipulate the soft tissue and are used for pain-related issues.
-However, the graston technique is focused more on breaking up fascia restrictions, while gua sha aims to increase circulation and lymphatic flow (such as with lymphatic drainage massage).
+If you’re comparing gua sha versus the Graston Technique, both forms of natural therapy are non-invasive, use tools to manipulate the soft tissue and are used for pain-related issues.
+However, the Graston Technique is focused more on breaking up fascia restrictions, while gua sha aims to increase circulation and lymphatic flow (such as with lymphatic drainage massage).

 To this day, gua sha is still widely practiced in China and South East Asia.
-In China, the practice is called “gua sha,” in Vietnam it goes by the name of “cao gio” and if you’re in Indonesia, you’ll hear the term “kerokan.”
+In Vietnam, it goes by the name of “cao gio”; in Indonesia, the term “kerokan” is used.
 When used on the body traditionally, practitioners purposely create petechiae, which are non-raised patches of brown-purple or red spots due to bleeding under the skin.
-(This is why if you Google “gua sha,” you may see some scary images come up.)
 The idea is that this micro-trauma can help the body to break up scar tissue and increase energy flow.
-This intense skin scraping and muscle scraping is controversial.
-The technique that is really popular right now uses light pressure focusing on the face and neck.
+However, such intense skin scraping and muscle scraping is controversial in some circles (see below).

 Another randomized controlled clinical trial also found that gua sha has “beneficial short-term effects on pain and functional status in patients with chronic neck pain.”